utkarshcmu/grafana.org/content/blog/2017-10-27-timeshift-ep19.md

 <hr />

 #### Grafana Plugins
 Each week we review updated plugins to ensure code quality and compatibility before publishing them on grafana.com.
-This process can take time, and we appreciate all of the communitcation from plugin authors.
+This process can take time, and we appreciate all of the communication from plugin authors.
 This week we have two plugins that received some major TLC.
 These are two very popular plugins, so we encourage you to update.
 We've made updating easy; for on-prem Grafana, use the <a href="http://docs.grafana.org/administration/cli/#grafana-cli?utm_source=blog&utm_campaign=timeshift_19" target="_blank">Grafana-cli tool</a>, or update with 1 click if you are using <a href="https://grafana.com/cloud/grafana?utm_source=blog&utm_campaign=timeshift_19" target="_blank">Hosted Grafana</a>.

 <br />
 <div class="blog-plugin">